vitorbez/ecoleta/README.md

-# ecoleta
+# Ecoleta
-Project created during a course by Rocketseat
+Web development project created during a course by Rocketseat with HTML, CSS and Javascript.